Rapsilber/DnDBeyond_NPC_Service/README.md

 # DnDBeyond_NPC_Generator
 Senior Design Project.
 Create an NPC (non-playable character) Generator for DnDBeyond.
-Includes files, as well as Milestone presentations.
+The different branches include the source files, as well as Milestone presentations.

 This project was in collaboration with DnDBeyond to create an NPC Generator that allows users to access an NPC storage webpage called 'MyNPCs' to create a NPC, either custom, random, or by importing an already made playable character.
 After creating an NPC, the user has access to the NPC sheet on a webpage called 'NPCDisplay', allowing an interactive and user friendly experience for the NPC, modeled after DnDBeyond's character sheet webpage.
 The function is to make NPC data and sheets more lively from their counterpart, that is just a static text block.
 Features include: trackable data (spells, items, etc.), hideable UI elements, and easy customization of an NPC for a user.